ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS responses can be filtered by sending, e.g., a bogus (also called "forged") response, NXDOMAIN error, or empty answer.
 Also, clients can be informed that filtering occurred by sending an Extended DNS Error code defined in {{!RFC8914}}.
-Each of these methods have advantages and disadvantages that are discussed in the following subsections.
+Each of these methods have limitations that are discussed in the following subsections.

 ## Forged Responses